Asher23-star/WalkSmart/README.md

 TAHSEIR STANBURY - 2301213
 Tasks Done:
--html, script and wireframe for dashboard
+-html and script  dashboard
 -html, script and wireframefor user invoices
 -html, script and wireframe for all invoices

-Dashboard:

-TENIQUE ROBINSON -
+TENIQUE ROBINSON - 2305605
+Tasks Done:
+-html and script for registration
+-html and script for login
+-html and script for reset password
+-wireframe for invoice

 ASHER SMITH - 2304569
 Task Done: